William S. Messervy: Business

+Political career

+Election as territorial delegate in Congress

-On June 20, 1850, at the same time as the adoption of a state constitution for New Mexico, Messervy was elected as the first member from the new state of the U. S. House of Representatives, to sit in the 31st Congress.
-However, Congress did not accept New Mexico as a state, and on September 9, 1850, as part of the Compromise of 1850, it passed an organic act which organized the Territory of New Mexico, with boundaries taking in most of the later states of New Mexico and Arizona and parts of southern Colorado.
-Messervy is therefore recorded as a non-voting Delegate, but in the event never took his seat.
+On June 20, 1850, at the same time as the adoption of a state constitution for New Mexico, Messervy was elected as the first member of Congress from the new state.
+Although elected to serve in the 31st Congress, the U.S. House of Representatives did not recognize Messervy’s election because Congress did not accept New Mexico as a state.
+Messervy was therefore never officially seated in Congress.

+When Congress passed the Compromise of 1850 on September 9, 1850, it included an organic act which organized the Territory of New Mexico, with boundaries taking in most of the later states of New Mexico and Arizona and parts of southern Colorado.
+Although Messervy is sometimes considered to have been elected as a non-voting Delegate, he was never seated in Congress.
+Following the Compromise of 1850, Richard Hanson Weightman was seated as the New Mexico Territory’s first delegate in Congress.

+Later political offices

 In 1852–1853, Messervy’s clerk J. M. Kingsbury was also employed as private secretary to the new Governor of the Territory, William Carr Lane.

 In September 1852, Messervy became a member of the Essex Institute in Salem.

 On April 8, 1853, Messervy was appointed by US President Franklin Pierce as Secretary of the New Mexico Territory.

 On a trip to the east, Webb had found a wife, Florilla Slade, marrying her in Cornwall, Connecticut, on February 1, 1853.
 In the fall of that year, Kingsbury travelled to the east in search of a wife, and in December 1853, in Salem, he married Messervy’s sister Kate, a match which Messervy and Webb had both encouraged.
 Kate Messervy was already suffering from tuberculosis, and she also suffered from depression.
 At about this time, Messervy decided to retire from business, and in February 1854 Webb formed a new partnership with Kingsbury.